strykeforce/steamworks/README.md

 You will need [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com) installed.
 Vagrant is used to build as it will automatically provision a VirtualBox virtual machine (VM) with the correct tools and dependencies.

+In order to allow installation of our private resources you will also need a Gitlab access password to be in a file named `.vault_pw` in the root directory of this repository on your development computer.
+Contact a team member to obtain it.

 ## Installation

 With Vagrant, the `steamworks` repository (this directory) will be shared in the VM as `/vagrant`.
 Edit files as normal on your host machine and changes are visible in the build VM.